covert-labs/covert-labs.github.io/_posts/2014-07-20-security-datascience-papers.md

 share: true
 ---

 Over the past several years I have collected and read many security research papers/slides and have started a small catalog of sorts.
-The topics of these papers range from intrusion detection, anomaly detection, machine learning/data mining, internet scale data collection, malware analysis, and intrusion reports.
-I figured this collection may be useful to others so here it is.
-I hope to clean this up when I get some more time as well as adding some detailed notes I have on the various features, models, algorithms, and datasets used in many of these papers.
+The topics of these papers range from intrusion detection, anomaly detection, machine learning/data mining, Internet scale data collection, malware analysis, and intrusion/breach reports.
+I figured this collection might useful to others so here it is.

+I hope to clean this up (add author info, date, and publication) when I get some more time as well as adding some detailed notes I have on the various features, models, algorithms, and datasets used in many of these papers.

+All links lead to PDFs hosted here.

 ## Intrusion Detection